Nonlinear PDEs with modulated dispersion II: Korteweg-de Vries equation: Introduction

-Another of our motivations has been the study of the regularisation effect of a non-homogene\-ous time modulation in the spirit of the recent work of Flandoli, Priola and one of the authors~\cite{FGP} on the stochastic transport equation.
+Our main motivation to study the modulated dispersive equation of form \eqref{Maineq} is to underline the regularization effect of a non-homogeneous time modulation, in the spirit of the work of Flandoli, Priola, and the second author on the stochastic transport equation; see~\cite{FGP}.
+The so-called {\it regularization by noise} phenomenon has been observed for different models:

-Eq.~\eqref{eq:abs} is only formal since the derivative of $w$ does not exists in general.
-If $w$ is a Brownian motion then the differential equation can be understood via stochastic calculus.
-Interpreting the differential in Stratonovich sense seems the most natural choice in this context since it preserves the mild formulation of the equation (see below).
-De~Bouard and Debussche~\cite{deBouard20101300} study the Nonlinear Schr\"odinger equation with Brownian modulation and they show that it describes the homogenization of the deterministic Nonlinear Schr\"odinger Equation with time dependent dispersion satisfying some ergodicity properties.
-In the more general situation the interpretation of eq.~\eqref{eq:abs} as an It\^o or Stratonovich SPDE is not possible and we prefer to describe solutions via a mild formulation.
-If we denote by $(e^{tA})_{t\in\RR}$ the group of isometries of $V=H^\alpha$ generated by $A$, the mild solution of eq.~\eqref{eq:abs} is formally given by

-where $U^w_t = e^{A w_t }$ is the operator obtained by a time-change of the linear evolution associated to $A$ using the function $w$.
-In this form the equation make sense for arbitrary continuous function $w$.

-The aim of this paper is to analyse eq.~\eqref{eq:mild} under the hypothesis on the ``irregularity" of the perturbation $w$ introduced in~\cite{CatellierGubinelli,ChoukGubinelli}.
-In particular if $w$ is sufficiently irregular (in a precise sense to be specified below) then we will be able to show that the above nonlinear PDE can be solved in spaces which are comparable to those allowed by the unmodulated equation

-and that in some situations the combination of the irregularity of the perturbation and the non-linear interaction provides a strong regularizing effect on the equation.